Updated: Dec 23, 2021

 I don't for a second regret the choice.

 As Reji Laberje, I had an incredible writing career for which I am proud.
-I was both traditionally and independently published; I wrote for children and youth bringing programs to schools around the country; I helped launch and build multiple publishing imprints; I taught with two different colleges and created numerous writer's classes and resources; I had the honor of writing with incredible people in my biography and co-writing years; I edited hall-of-famers and award winners, as well as first-time authors, with 8 of those books going to #1; I had nominations in prestigious book-writing categories; I managed 80-some book projects, and used my marketing plans to send just as many authors (many of them first-time writers) up to #1.
-And, out of my own 60-some publications on which I was the author or co-author, I sent 12 to #1 across various Amazon categories and other lists.
+I was both traditionally and independently published; I wrote for children and youth bringing programs to schools around the country; I helped launch and build multiple publishing imprints; I taught with two different colleges and created numerous writer's classes and resources; I had the honor of writing with incredible people in my biography and co-writing years; I edited hall-of-famers and award winners, as well as first-time authors, with some of those books going to #1; I had nominations in prestigious book-writing categories; I managed 80-some book projects, and used my marketing plans to send just as many authors (many of them first-time writers) up to #1.
+And, out of my own 60-some publications on which I was the author or co-author, I sent even more to #1 across various Amazon categories and other bestseller lists.
+In all, my pen as author or editor touched 29 #1 bestsellers all before Jeri Shepherd was "born."
 Most importantly, I helped people tell and know the value of their own stories and so many of those people have become lifelong friends.

 So, why Jeri Shepherd?